toltalchaos/shop-os/README.md

 - properly remove sensitive information from being displayed to the screen (order tracking)
 - add background and set colours to other pages
 - add site design options such as branding figures/images
     - 2 options for site logos - large - small

-- cart/checkout
-    - items availability/invintory is updated
+- items availability/invintory is updated on checkout
 - sendgrid email system??? for both orders and updates
 - manager order management page should have the full list of orders and statuses. for now is just a lookup by ID

-- refine order tracking
+- refine order tracking sorting by time -> emails per-update
-    - this could be a timeline showing events from current with accordions to show historical events.
-        - **display**: timeline with accordion for each value other then the first - **WITH SORTING BY TIME**

 - create static files for products, orders, manager accounts, and site settings to make the server files call/write to as needed
     - (RIGHT NOW IS JUST ALL LOCATED IN SERVER.FIREBASECLIENT.JS)